Giant blobs of seaweed are hitting Florida. That's when the real problem begins

 Just this April, sargassum levels in the Caribbean Sea reached a new record, with the overall belt growing to an estimated 13 million tons, according to a bulletin from the University of South Florida Optical Oceanography lab.

 And the top bloom season is still days away, with a peak likely to hit in June or July.
-If the past is precedent, the bloom size could double in the next month, says Brian Barnes, a researcher at USF's College of Marine Science.
+If the past is precedent, the size of the belt in July could be double what it is in April, says Brian Barnes, a researcher at USF's College of Marine Science.

 It's hard to predict what this could mean for beaches, especially in the eastern Atlantic where persistent clouds are obscuring the satellite views that Barnes and his team rely on.